Values of Supported Employment

-Job seekers, employers, and direct service providers determine the individualized strategies for providing the support that will assist in career enhancement.
-Ultimately, services will facilitate job satisfaction for both the job seeker (now employee) and their employer.
+Job seekers, employers, and direct service providers determine the individualized strategies for providing support that will assist in career enhancement.
+Ultimately, services will facilitate job satisfaction for both the job seeker (now employee) and the employer.

 All employees are socially and economically included in their community.

-Employment supports and services are timely and responsive.
-Appropriate support is provided for job seekers to achieve successful employment.
+Timely and appropriate support is provided to achieve successful employment.

-Employment supports are individualized.
-Service providers negotiate to meet the unique needs of the employer and the specific skills of the job seeker, one person at a time.
+Negotiations will ensure the unique needs of the employer and specific skills of the job seeker are met, one person at a time.

 Employment supports are as unobtrusive as possible and fade or may fade over time by building on community support and social capital.

-The needed support is available to all stakeholders over time to ensure that people maintain employment stability and achieve career enhancement.
+The needed support is available to all stakeholders to ensure people maintain employment stability and achieve career enhancement.

 Continuous Quality Improvement

-Stakeholders are involved in the evaluation of services.
-Service providers implement advancements and strive for continuous quality improvement.
+Stakeholders are involved in the evaluation of services and the service provider implements improvements.